Dipeptidyl Aminopeptidase-Like Protein 6 (DPPX) Antibody, IgG by CBA-IFA With Reflex to Titer, Serum

 Less than 1:10

-Anti-DPPX IgG antibody is found in a subset of patients with autoimmune encephalitis and may occur with or without associated tumor.
-Decreasing antibody levels may be associated with therapeutic response; therefore, clinical correlation must be strongly considered.
-A negative test result does not rule out a diagnosis of autoimmune limbic encephalitis.
+DPPX antibody is found in a subset of patients with autoimmune encephalitis, and is often associated with prodromal gastrointestinal symptoms and unintentional weight loss.
+It may occur with or without associated tumor.
+Decreasing antibody levels may be associated with therapeutic response.
+A negative test result does not rule out a diagnosis of autoimmune neurologic disease.
+Results should be interpreted in correlation with the patient's clinical history and other laboratory findings.

-This indirect fluorescent antibody cell-based assay (CBA) utilizes dipeptidyl aminopeptidase-like protein 6 (DPPX) transfected cells for the detection of the DPPX IgG antibody.
+This indirect fluorescent antibody assay utilizes DPPX transfected cells for the detection and semiquantification of the DPPX IgG antibody.

 Laboratory Developed Test (LDT)